 Micromanagement, administrative management, opposition to a coaching culture… Lockdown acted as a “stress-test” and revealed the pressing need to come back to a finest manager: a pilot who guides teams, creates alignment, gives purpose… and fosters commitment.

 Uber and its massive layoffs will remain an example of the management that we need to move away from.
 Why?
-The leadership team decided to record a 3min video to make the announcement, a sad remake of “Up in the Air” without George Clooney in it… A point on which we all agree: this communication style, expeditious and dehumanized, shows a cruel lack of empathy given the circumstances.
+The leadership team decided to record a 3min video to make the announcement, a sad remake of “Up in the Air” without George Clooney in it… One thing we all agree on: this communication style, expeditious and dehumanized, shows cruel lack of empathy given the circumstances.

 There is no correct answer, especially in uncertain times, but taking a management role seriously implies having at least a flexible and facilitated relationship with employees to increase the impact we have on them.

 A performing manager has to handle the work allocation and target realistic objectives, whilst making sure his employees have the necessary resources and support to achieve their goals no matter the situation.
 Development programs will have to be designed according to this new era for managers to be able to overcome the challenges of a constantly changing business world.

 Managers acted as directors of resources for too long.
 The post-covid19 trend is to a more central manager.
 A manager who knows how to be a leader, who keeps up the pace, cares and listen, while keeping his agility and efficiency.
 A manager who understands that trust and freedom are key to foster acceptance and a great execution of a company’s strategy.